 How can I help?
 Hybrid services are personnel intensive.
 For each service, we need three volunteers; (1) a hospitality usher to welcome people at the door, (2) an on-site digital usher and (3) an off-site Zoom host.
 We can always use lectors who read the scripture lessons; they can serve either in person or through Zoom.
 Contact Karen Anderson or the church office if you can help.
 Training provided.

-When can we sing in the church building? nce that occurs, Currently, recorded music is played both on Zoom and in our in-person services.
+more FAQS When can we sing in the church building?
+Currently, recorded music is played both on Zoom and in our in-person services.
 Those in the church may sing if masked.
 Resumption of live (in-person) instrumental and vocal music will be determined by our priest and Minister of Music, in consultation with the Wardens and vestry.
 Those attending in-person will be informed in advance if solo or choral singing will be part of the service.

 Will toileting facilities be available?
 The uni-sex facility located directly off the choir robing area will be available while the building is open for worship service, one person at a time, for emergency use.
 See the full document for details.

 What about sanitizing and cleaning?
 Multiple no-touch dispensers for hand sanitizing have been installed.
-The sanctuary will be sanitized/disinfected before and after any in-person worship service.
+The sanctuary is cleaned regularly.
 See the full document for details.

 What other building use can occur?
 The vestry, committee meetings and all other groups will continue to meet by Zoom only, until further notice.
 In-person meetings in the clergy’s St. James study between the clergy and members of a single household unit are solely at the discretion and decision of the clergy.

-Currently, only the sanctuary is open to the general community.
-The upper level of the parish hall is open to staff and essential volunteers and groups.
+The sanctuary is open to the general community.
+The upper level of the parish hall is open to staff and essential volunteers and groups who have signed a Convenant Agreement.
 The lower level of the parish hall is open to the St. James’ Day School.

 What if local conditions with the virus get worse?
 We monitor local COVID-19 conditions weekly.
 We follow the guidelines from New York State and the Bishop’s office.
 If we need to cancel in-person worship services, persons who are scheduled to attend will be notified by e-mail and/or telephone.
 It is entirely possible that there will be a series of reopening/re-closings in this pandemic time, as conditions warrant.